ldweeks/A-Students-History-of-Education/README.md

 A-Students-History-of-Education
 ===============================

-A book entitled "A Student's History of Education", but Frank Graves..
+A book entitled "A Student's History of Education", but Frank Graves.
+The book was originally scanned by Google, and I'm going through it carefully and cleaning up mistakes.
+I have crossed out the chapters that I have finished:

 * ~~cover~~
 * ~~preface~~